visidata/visidata.org/site/install.md

 title: Install VisiData
 ---

 These packages all support csv, tsv, fixed-width text, json, and sqlite, at minimum.
 Packages often support additional formats.
+Some formats will require [additional dependencies](/docs/formats/).

 ## Windows